 Plotting Maps with Folium

 Plotting maps with Folium is easier than you think.
-Folium provides the folium.Map() class which takes location parameter in terms of latitude and longitude and generates a map around it.
-So, let’s plot a map of Delhi with latitude and longitude as 28.644800 and 77.216721 respectively:
+Folium provides the folium.Map() class, which takes location parameters in terms of latitude and longitude and generates a map around it.
+So, let’s plot a map of Delhi with latitude and longitude as 28.644800 and 77.216721, respectively:

 folium map

-You can see that these maps are interactive.
-You can zoom in and out by clicking the positive and negative buttons in the top-left corner of the map.
-You can also drag the map and see different regions.
+These interactive maps can be zoomed in and out by clicking the positive and negative buttons in the top-left corner.
+You can also drag the map to see different regions.

 Let’s try to customize this map now.
-First, we’ll reduce the height and width of the map, and then we’ll change the zoom level.
+First, we’ll reduce its height and width, and then we’ll change the zoom level.

 We can resize our map by using the branca library in Python.
 It is a spinoff from Folium that hosts the non-map specific features.
 We can use its Figure class for resizing our maps and pass the desired width and height in pixels:

 Next, let’s move to our second problem and change the zoom level.
 By default, you can zoom in and out as much as you want.
-Also, the starting zoom level is fixed to 10 (the map is plotted with a 10x zoom).
-Now, you might be thinking – how can this be a problem?
+However, the starting zoom level is fixed to 10 (the map is plotted with a 10x zoom).
+Now, you might be thinking—how can this be a problem?

 Well, imagine you want to plot a map of a small area.
 Here, you need to mention the appropriate starting zoom level so that the map focuses only on that region.
-Also, if you don’t want them to zoom in or out much and lose focus on the map, then you can restrict it.
-For doing this, Folium gives us three parameters – zoom_start, min_zoom, and max_zoom.
+Also, if you don’t want them to zoom in or out much and lose focus on the map, you can restrict it.
+Folium Map gives us three parameters for doing this: zoom_start, min_zoom, and max_zoom.

 So, let us again plot the map of Delhi but this time of fixed size and with a restricted zoom level: